konstmsu/CarND-Behavioral-Cloning-P3/writeup.md

 ![countryside]
 ![shadow]

+I've decided not to crop input images and instead just train the network more to ignore irrelevant features.

 To decrease the number of parameters, first 3 convolution layers have 5x5 kernels and use 2x2 stripes making border features ~8 times smaller.
 Further convolutions don't need to include more than: 7-12 pixels which can get covered by 3 additional convolution layers with 5x5 kernels.
 Result turning angle should be a superposition of left and right borders so final convolution layer can have 5 layers (steep left, mild left, straight, mild right, steep right)

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).